biolink/biolink-model/docs/index.md

      * [sensitivity associated with](sensitivity_associated_with.md)
  * [associated with decreased likelihood of](associated_with_decreased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is less probable.
  * [associated with increased likelihood of](associated_with_increased_likelihood_of.md) - Expresses a relationship between two named things where the relationship is typically generated statistically and the state or fact of something is more probable.
  * [associated with likelihood of](associated_with_likelihood_of.md) - Expresses a relationship between two named things wh1ere the relationship is typically generated statistically and the state or fact of something is probable.
+This is a relationship that holds between two concepts represented by  variables for which a statistical dependence is demonstrated, wherein the state or value of one variable predicts the future state or value of the other.
+E.g. the statement “An Atrial Fibrillation (Afib) diagnosis is  associated with likelihood of a Myocardial Infarction (MI) diagnosis” asserts that the state of having Afib  is associated with an increased or decreased likelihood that a patient will later exhibit MI.
  * [associated with resistance to](associated_with_resistance_to.md) - A relation that holds between a named thing and a chemical that specifies that the change in the named thing is found to be associated with the degree of resistance to treatment by the chemical.
  * [associated with sensitivity to](associated_with_sensitivity_to.md) - A relation that holds between a named thing and a chemical that specifies that the change in the named thing is found to be associated with the degree of sensitivity to treatment by the chemical.
  * [author](author.md) - an instance of one (co-)creator primarily responsible for a written work
+ * [binds](binds.md) - A causal mechanism mediated by the direct contact between effector and target chemical or biomolecular entity,  which form a stable physical interaction.
  * [biomarker for](biomarker_for.md) - holds between a measurable chemical entity and a disease or phenotypic feature, where the entity is used as an indicator of the presence or state of the disease or feature.
  * [broad match](broad_match.md) - a list of terms from different schemas or terminology systems that have a broader, more general meaning.
 Broader terms are typically shown as parents in a hierarchy or tree.
  * [capable of](capable_of.md) - holds between a physical entity and process or function, where the continuant alone has the ability to carry out the process or function.